7 Tips for Safe Holiday Travel with Your Dog0 comments

 Find a Safe Running Space

 At your destination, scout out the best running space and set up a perimeter using SpotOn.
 Remember to leave a 15 foot distance from any hazard so GPS shift won’t allow your dog into an unsafe area.
 Go through a quick training showing your dog the boundaries by getting them close enough to hear the warning tones.
 Based on past training, they should instinctively move away if they hear the tones.
-If you haven’t made a map in a while, review our map set up video.
+If you haven’t made a fence in a while, review our fence set up video.

 Did we miss something else pup parents need to know about traveling with their dog for the holidays?
 If so, tell us in the comments.
 We would love to hear your ideas!

 6 Steps to Make Sure Your Dog is a Polite Houseguest

 The holidays mean seeing friends and family – in their homes or your home.
 Of course, you are going to be taking along your dog...

 ut there are a few notable historical pooches that just might give Fido a run for his money!
 Dig in to learn more about the five historical pups that recently caught our eye....

 Ask the Expert: How do I get my dog to ignore distractions when training outdoors?